Digital-Repository-of-Ireland/DRI-3D-Pilot/README.md

 ## DRI 3D Pilot

-The DRI 3D Pilot is a project headed by [Trinity College Dublin](https://www.tcd.ie/) to investigate ways to support Cultural Heritage Institutions in creating, publishing and aggregating 3D content to Europeana Collections in collaboration with via the [Digital Repository of Ireland](https://www.dri.ie/) (DRI), the Europeana National Aggregator for Ireland.
+The DRI 3D Pilot is a project headed by [Trinity College Dublin](https://www.tcd.ie/) to investigate ways to support Cultural Heritage Institutions in creating, publishing and aggregating 3D content to Europeana Collections in collaboration with the [Digital Repository of Ireland](https://www.dri.ie/) (DRI), the Europeana National Aggregator for Ireland.
 The project is part-funded by the European Union within the Europeana Common Culture project.

 ### Introduction